kenorb/katacoda-scenarios/corda-ansible-install/step10.md

-As per logs, our compatibility zone requires Corda nodes to be at least 4.0+.
-Therefore we need to upgrade our Corda node.
+Our compatibility zone requires Corda node to be at least 4.0+.
+So we need to perform the upgrade.

 This is the final step.